 Bag of Beans is usually the first place we drop by to whenever we visit Tagaytay.
-We board a bus from Manila, wait out the comfy two-hour ride, alight at the road with the restaurant’s old signboard and follow the mysterious steps that lead down to the al fresco café area.
+We board a bus from Manila, wait out the comfy two-hour ride, alight at the road with the restaurant’s old signboard (right before going to Caleruega) and follow the mysterious steps that lead down to the al fresco café area.

-Although known for their Alamid Coffee, which is made from the coffee seed droppings (yes as in poop) of the Alamid cat, we really haven’t tried their version of that very expensive coffee yet.
-What we usually come here for is their breakfast and more importantly their jungle-like garden ambience.
+Although known for their Alamid Coffee, which is made from the coffee seed droppings (yes, as in poop) of an Alamid cat, we really haven’t tried their version of that very expensive coffee yet.
+What we usually come here for is their breakfast, and more importantly their jungle-like garden ambience.

 It’s been more than a year since we dropped by the place and as we went down the familiar stones steps, it was apparent that changes had taken place while we were away.